lykmapipo/sails-police/README.md

 - `confirmationToken` : An attrbute which used to store current user confirmation token.

-- `confirmationTokenExpiryAt` : An attribute that Kkeep tracks of when the confirmation token will expiry.
+- `confirmationTokenExpiryAt` : An attribute that keep tracks of when the confirmation token will expiry.
 Beyond that new confirmation token will be generated and notification will be send.

 - `confirmedAt` : An attribute that keep tracks of when user confirm his/her account.